ambientpointcorp/covid19-philadelphia/README.md

   - COVID Vaccinations by Sex
   - COVID Vaccinations by Zipcode

-Starting on 9/29/2020, COVID Cases by Date are reported by test specimen collection date; prior to this date, these were reported by test result date.

 We are working to backfill all the datasets with the entire history prior to the dates above and make them available here for use by the open data community.

+Data reporting changes:

+  - Starting on September 29, 2020, COVID Cases by Date are reported by test specimen collection date; prior to this date, these were reported by test result date.
+This repository keeps the entire history with test result date showing null and test specimen collection date populated after this change.
+  - Beginning May 3, 2021, the Health Department is reporting testing data twice weekly around 1:30 p.m. every Monday and Thursday.
+This repository will continue to run daily updates with the latest information posted by 2:00 p.m.

 Questions about these datasets?
 Visit the OpenDataPhilly Discussion
 Group: <https://groups.google.com/forum/#!forum/opendataphilly>